-The Church year begins on December 1st, the First Sunday of Advent.
+The Church year begins on The First Sunday of ADVENT November 29 2020.

 The Christmas Season

-- Monday January 1st: Solemnity of Mary, Mother of God.
+- January 1st: Solemnity of Mary, Mother of God

-- Sunday January 12th: The Feast of The Baptism of the Lord.
+- January 10th: The Feast of The Baptism of the Lord

 The Easter Triduum (3 days) is the heart of our Liturgical Year, from the evening Mass of the Lord’s Supper, until Easter Sunday morning.